hibernate/hibernate-validator/README.md

             <version>5.0.0.Alpha2</version>
         </dependency>

-*hibernate-validator-annotation-processor-<version>.jar* is an optional jar which can be integrated with your build environment respectively IDE to verify that constraint annotations are correctly used.
-Refer to the online documentation for more information.
+* _hibernate-validator-annotation-processor-&lt;version&gt;.jar_ is an optional jar which can be integrated with your build environment respectively IDE to verify that constraint annotations are correctly used.
+Refer to the [online documentation](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html/validator-annotation-processor.html) for more information.

 ## Licensing